chenlf126/chenlf126.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**I am a third year M.A. student at the School of Information Science and Technology, majoring in Computer Science and Technology at [ShanghaiTech University](https://www.shanghaitech.edu.cn/), working at ViSeer LAB under the supervision of [Prof. Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/).
-My research interests include urban data visualization, Financial Technology (FinTech), eXplainable Artificial Intelligence (XAI), and visual analytics.
-My research aims to help people understand and communicate data and models through scalable visual interfaces and interpretable techniques.**
+**I am currently in my third year of pursuing a Master's degree in Computer Science and Technology at [ShanghaiTech University](https://www.shanghaitech.edu.cn/).
+I am actively engaged as a member of ViSeer LAB, where I am under the mentorship of [Prof. Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/).
+My academic pursuits revolve around various areas including urban data visualization, Financial Technology (FinTech), eXplainable Artificial Intelligence (XAI), and visual analytics.
+The primary focus of my research lies in enabling effective comprehension and communication of data and models through the utilization of scalable visual interfaces and interpretable methodologies.**

 # 📝 Publications